algorand/py-algorand-sdk/x/blackbox/README.md

 When executing a dry run using  `DryRunExecutor` you'll get back `DryRunTransactionResult` objects.
 Such objects have **assertable properties** that can be used to validate the dry run.

-4. For example, back to our $`x^2`$ example, assume you have a string `teal` containing the TEAL source.
+4. Back to our $`x^2`$ example, assume you have a variable `teal` containing the TEAL source as a string.
 You can run the following:

 ```python
 algod = get_algod()